Welcome to Highland Park

 Of all the neighborhoods in Northeast L.A.—if not the entire city—none have changed as rapidly as Highland Park.

-The area started the 20th century as an artsy enclave filled with handsome Craftsman homes and ended it as a community beleaguered with gang activity.
+The area started in the 20th century as an artsy enclave filled with handsome Craftsman homes and ended it as a community beleaguered with gang activity.
 Today, lifelong citizens and, yes, gentrifiers have turned Highland Park into a pleasant place where old-school taquerias and hip new bistros coexist.

 Highland Park sits a few miles up the 110 from Downtown L.A., just south of Eagle Rock and Pasadena.